mumdark/nature-review-studio/README_EN.md

 The installation script will:
 - Copy `skill/` to `$HOME/.codex/skills/nature-review-studio/`
 - Write the current directory to NRS_ROOT (environment variable + persist it to `skill/.nrs_root`)
-- Verify that the frontmatter and all 6 references are in place

 Total size: **~11 MB**.